 Electricity is conventionally stored in batteries.
-In buildings, batteries can be charged with e.g. renewable electricity from solar cell or wind mill, or cheaper electricity from the grid can be stored during nighttime.
-Electricity can be used during peak consumption hours.
-Electric cars can also work as electric battery storage.
+In buildings, batteries can be charged with e.g. renewable electricity from solar cell or wind turbine, or cheaper electricity from the grid can be stored during nighttime.
+Stored eectricity can then be used during peak consumption hours.
+Electric car battery can also work as electric storage.
 (Twidell & Weir, 2006)